pqnelson/ml/README.md

-Lacking creativity, I'll generically refer to the "high level" language as "ML" for "MetaLanguage", the intermediate level language as "Mini-ML", and the low level abstract machines...well, there are many possibilities!
+Lacking creativity, I'll generically refer to the "high level" language as "ML" for "MetaLanguage", the intermediate level language as "Core-ML", and the low level abstract machines...well, there are many possibilities!
 This is more a study in functional programming language implementation, so I hope to provide a number of abstract machine implementations.